-An alternative approach is to assist students in working through the guidelines provided in Exhibit 5-11 by building a mission statement for the university or a school in the university to ensure students have a common frame of reference.
+One approach to this chapter is to assist students in working through the guidelines provided in Exhibit 5-10 by building a mission statement for the university (or a school in the university) to ensure students have a common frame of reference.
 Continue the exercise started with the mission statement by building an organizational vision statement to go along with the mission statement developed previously.
-Use Exhibit 5-15 to assist in the process.
-Encourage the class to continue the exercise by building a set of guiding principles as a companion to the mission and vision statements already developed
+Use Exhibit 5-14 to assist in the process.
+Encourage the class to continue the exercise by building a set of guiding principles as a companion to the mission and vision statements already developed.